Our Newfoundland Ponies

 Worldwide the number of Newfoundland Ponies born every year averages between 10 to 25 or so!
 That's it!

-*Please note: As a reputable organization, we pride ourselves on complete transparency regarding our ponies and our organization.
 We have no hidden ponies.
 We have no ponies whose names were changed.
 What you see here is all of our ponies.
 Their breeding status is not a secret.
-All pregnancies and births are recorded here.

-Note about our stallions and the breeding program: Because artificial insemination (AI) effectiveness is around 50-60%, breeding in hand is over 80%, and pasture breeding is over 90% effective, our first choice is live cover.
-Since logistics is an issue with so few Newfoundland ponies on the planet, AI is an alternative for breeding long distance.
+Because artificial insemination (AI) effectiveness is around 50-60%, breeding in hand is over 80%, and pasture breeding is over 90% effective, our first choice is live cover.
+Since logistics is an issue with so few Newfoundland Ponies on the planet, AI is an alternative for breeding long distance.

-This is our up to date list of ponies as of June 2023.
+This is our up to date list of ponies as of August, 2024.

-Note about our stallions and the breeding program: Because artificial insemination (AI) effectiveness is around 50-60%, breeding in hand is over 80%, and pasture breeding is over 90% effective, our first choice is live cover.
-Since logistics is an issue with so few Newfoundland ponies on the planet, AI is an alternative for breeding long distance.
+Because artificial insemination (AI) effectiveness is around 50-60%, breeding in hand is over 80%, and pasture breeding is over 90% effective, our first choice is live cover.
+Since logistics is an issue with so few Newfoundland Ponies on the planet, AI is an alternative for breeding long distance.

-This is our up to date list of ponies as of June 2023.
+This is our up to date list of ponies as of August, 2024.

 Meet Our Ponies!